focusaurus/hexagonal-lambda/readme.md

 For testing the glue code that interacts with the remote service, we mock HTTP responses with nock to make sure our adapter code handles all cases properly.

 We design our AWS event-driven architecture to make sure the scope/responsibility of any particular lambda function is small enough to fully test without a huge amount of backing service mocking ceremony.
+Rule of thumb would be if you have to make 3 service calls start looking for a way to split into several lambdas by using kinesis, dynamodb streams, etc.

 ## Logging